From Kontsevich Graphs to Feynman graphs, a Viewpoint from the Star Products of Scalar Fields: Kontsevich graphs and Feynman graphs

 starting from $k$, is labeled by symbols $\{e_{k}^{1},\cdots,e_{k}^{\#Star(k)}\}$. \end{itemize} \end{definition}

 In other articles the vertices of the first type are also called internal vertices and vertices of the second type are called boundary vertices.
-About the operation of graphs we have \begin{definition} (see \cite{11}, p.7 and \cite{12}, p.22)If $\Gamma_{1}\in G_{n,m}$, $\Gamma_{2}\in G_{n^{\prime},m}$, we define the product $\Gamma_{1}\Gamma_{2}\in G_{n+n^{\prime},\,m}$ as the graph obtained from disjoint union of two graphs by identification of the vertices of the first type. \end{definition}
+About the operation of graphs we have